Authors

 Montesquieu

-Charles Louis de Secondat, baron de La Brède et de Montesquieu
+Charles Louis de Secondat, Baron of La Brède and Montesquieu

 Robert de Montesquiou